 Accessories: Long bright socks, costume jewellery (“gold” chains, peace sign necklaces, large sunglasses, mood rings), and some colourful wigs

 Make-up: Line up the metallic or rainbow-coloured make-up; go big!
 Glitter is a must

 Serve all the delicious 70s food

-You’ll need a fabulous spread to keep your disco revellers fueled, so make sure your 70s theme party table is brimming with classic kitsch food.
+You’ll need a fabulous spread of party food to keep your disco revellers fuelled, so make sure your 70s theme party table is brimming with classic kitsch food.
 Here are some easy feed-a-crowd ideas:

 Diner classics: Platters of hot dogs and hamburgers with cheesy fries.
 Maybe some boozy milkshakes for the ultimate drive-in experience

 Individual portions: Glasses of shrimp cocktail and individual ramekins of mac and cheese.